 There are many defining characteristics of Iceland that make its unique geography stand out from any other country in the world.
-One of these geological structures is basalt columns made from hardened lava.
+One of these geological structures is the basalt column formation made from hardened lava.
 It is a contraction of volcanic rock that hardens into a natural pillar as it cools.

 Basalt itself is a common mineral compound.
-However, it is rare to find it in the long, thin pillars typical in iceland.
-Their increased presence in Iceland is because of the large amount of volcanic activity on the island
+However, it is rare to find it in the long, thin pillars typical in .
+Their increased presence in Iceland is because of the large amount of volcanic activity on the

 It gets its unique, hexagonal shape from its composition.
 It forms hexagons thanks to a feature called ‘columnar jointing,’ which influences the bonds to join each other to give them their unique shape.